9 Things that Fascinated me in South Korea 8 Years Ago

 There is a great selection of street food.

-Now I'm pretty familiar with Asian food (and quite enjoy it), but back then almost everything looked strange and very exotic for me.
+Now I'm pretty familiar with Asian food (and quite enjoy it), but back then almost everything looked strange and very exotic to me.
 Tofu?
 Never heard of it.
-Deep fried calamari or octopus?
+Deep-fried calamari or octopus?
 Ok, let me try...

 Potato chips.